-Wind energy facility developers and operators working in areas with other species of concern, such as California Condors, Golden Eagles, or other sensitive migratory birds, have applied a number of mostly experimental technologies to minimize their impacts.
-These include, for example, using radar in combination with onsite biologists to identify individuals of these species as they approach a wind energy facility and shutting down the facility or individual turbines to minimize the risk of collision, or radar integrated with the wind facility's Supervisory Control And Data Acquisition (SCADA) systems to shut down the facility or individual turbines given birds or other targets in the vicinity when certain weather conditions are present (e.g. fog) that may put these species at higher risk.
+Significant work to perfect these technologies and methods remains to be done.
+Wind energy facility developers and operators working in areas with Bald and Golden Eagles and other species of concern (such as California Condors or other sensitive migratory birds) have applied a number of mostly experimental technologies to minimize their impacts.
+These include, for example; using radar in combination with onsite biologists to identify individuals of these species as they approach a wind energy facility and shutting down the facility or individual turbines to minimize the risk of collision; using radar integrated with the wind facility's Supervisory Control And Data Acquisition (SCADA) systems to shut down the facility or individual turbines given birds or other targets in the vicinity; and, shutting down when certain weather conditions are present (e.g. fog) that may put these species at higher risk.
 Both automated and manual "Detect and Deter" systems have also been proposed for testing but have not been widely deployed in the U.S. at commercial facilities.